“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 With Greg Miller and John Bacon Jr.

 That’s right.
 The recording received a mixed reception.

-For some people, the combination of trombone, guitar, and drums for an hour and ten minutes was a bit tricky, but I thought that what it revealed about Herbie was fantastic!
+For some people, the combination of trombone, guitar, and drums for an hour and ten minutes was tricky, but I thought that what it revealed about Herbie was fantastic!

 1998 was another productive year.
 You recorded Hallucinations with Glenn Hall and Trio on Four with the Ab Barrs Trio.